BartGrz/MAS_final_Project/README.md

 # Final Project "VetSystem"

-## For this cource I decided to create application which could be used in Veterinary clinic.
+## For this course I decided to create application which could be used in Veterinary clinic.
 I was asked to create GUI based on use case scenario from documentation I have prepared earlier.
 This part contains adding visit to database.

 ## Pocess flow example